garfix/nli-go/doc/remarks.md

+## 2023-03-13

+Tagged relations are now stored in the dialog context database.
+Nice!
+I'm not doing anything with them , but it's good to know you can.
+You need to specify in which database the relations are stored (by adding them to a `write.map` file), but the built-in relations are:

+    go:reference(E1, Reference)
+    go:labeled_reference(E1, Label, Reference)
+    go:sort(E1, Sort)
+    go:category(E1, Category, Value)

+If you want to know about variable E2, you need to convert it to an atom:

+    go:atom(E2, A2)

+Then you can use it to obtain data from the dialog db.
+Here's how to collect the gender of an entity.

+    go:category(A2, gender, Value)

+So, this gender is specified in the sentence, but the variable needs not have been bound yet.

+A shorthand would be

+    go:category(go:atom(E1), gender, Value)

 ## 2023-03-12

 This proves to be a hard problem, because it seems that the system needs to make statements about unbound event variables, which is impossible.

 In the meanwhile I introduced `go:bound(X)` and `go:free(X)` to check if a variable is bound or not.
 This works for the temporal `support` relation.

+The `before` and `while` relations are quite slow now, but still, calculating the event before processing the relations that are relative to it, seems to be the way forward.

+---

+It's not actually impossible, because of an implementation detail that I used: by replacing format variables by calling variables, the call to `support` can actually see the name of the variable:

+    support(P1, A, B) :-
+        go:log(P1)
+        ...
+    ;

+shows:

+    Sentence$30: <not bound>

+or

+Sentence$47: `event:E67BE2644F3951C8`

+But, dare I use this?
+I could "atomize" the variable name into an atom, with something like

+    go:atomize(P1, A1)

+and then request for metadata, thus

+    go:category(A1, Category, Value)

 ## 2023-03-11